 Another advantage of this posture is that you can easily spend a few minutes meditating at your desk, in the subway or on a park bench without attracting undue attention.
 Curiously, Buddhist texts represent the Buddha of the future seated on a chair.

 Also called sarvasana, this very relaxing meditation posture is traditionally practiced at the end of a yoga session.
 You lie flat on your back facing upwards, stretch your hands loosely on the ground, close your eyes and concentrate on your breathing.
 The corpse pose can be helpful for individuals who have back issues.
 While easy on the body, this position naturally induces drowsiness; it requires an extra effort to maintain vigilance when you’re lying down.
 The corpse pose can also be used to relax tired muscles between periods of sitting.

 Whichever Buddhist meditation posture you choose, ensure that you’re comfortable.
 It’s better to maintain a comfortable posture for 15 minutes than to endure a whole hour of pain.
+Take a look at our companion article the Best Meditation Posture for You.
 And check out the Mindworks: Guided Meditation App while you’re at it!
 You’ll find Take Your Seat and many other Guided Meditation instructions available on the App.
 You’ll also benefit from an array of meditation resources and daily meditations to help you grow into your practice.